SUSE/cap-release-notes/Notes-CaaSP.md

   * Define master and nodes
   * Click [Next]
 * On `Confirm bootstrap`
-  * _External Kubernetes API FQDN_ - Enter the public(floating) IP from the CaaSP master with added .xip.io domain suffix
+  * _External Kubernetes API FQDN_ - Enter the public(floating) IP from the CaaS Platform master with added .xip.io domain suffix
-  * _External Dashboard FQDN_ - Enter the public(floating) IP from the CaaSP admin with added .xip.io omain suffix
+  * _External Dashboard FQDN_ - Enter the public(floating) IP from the CaaS Platform admin with added .xip.io omain suffix

-### Prepare CaaSP for CAP
+### Prepare CaaS Platform for CAP

-* Commands to run on the CaaSP master
+* Commands to run on the CaaS Platform master

   This is only necessary if you use hostpath as storage class
   ```